skinny-framework/skinny-task-example/README.md

 https://github.com/skinny-framework/skinny-framework/blob/master/task/src/main/scala/skinny/task/DefaultTaskLauncher.scala

-Especially reverse-xxx generators will help you a lot when bootstrapping new application with existing database tables.
+Especially reverse-xxx generators will help you a lot when bootstrapping new application which works with existing database tables.

 Seeing is believing.
 Let's get started with skinny's useful generators.

 ### Project Structure